- Kathmandu Durbar Square

 Kathmandu Durbar Square also called “Basantapur Durbar” and “Hanuman Dhoka” is an old durbar square at the center of Kathmandu city, built during the Malla regime.
 Possibly the most interesting part of this Kathmandu city is Kathmandu Durbar Square, containing a number of the sculptures, finest temples, and monuments in the valley.

-Kathmandu Durbar Square is home to palaces, courtyards, and temples, also honored as “the museum of temples”, has over 50 temples, is the largest concentration of old buildings.
+Kathmandu Durbar Square is home to palaces, courtyards, and temples also honored as “the museum of temples”, which has over 50 temples, and is the largest concentration of old buildings.
 It is the top tourist attraction destination without a doubt.
-Visitors to this area are welcome to visit the stunning structures with detailed stone-carved monuments, and wood carved panels and windows.
+Visitors to this area are welcome to visit the stunning structures with detailed stone-carved monuments, and wood-carved panels and windows.

-As those stone and wood carvings, building structure, temples, palaces all are significant and carry history and many more stories in Kathmandu Durbar Square.
+As those stone and wood carvings, building structures, temples, and palaces all are significant and carry history and many more stories in Kathmandu Durbar Square.
 Thus you can take a walk around the square and explore it.

 Where is Kathmandu Durbar Square?

 Kathmandu durbar square is located at the center of Kathmandu, near the famous tourist area Thamel; 1.6km.
 You can walk from Thamel to Kathmandu Durbar Square, as it takes about 20 minutes.
 Also, you can catch a rickshaw, which is enjoyable to explore the Asan, Indrawchok, and New road areas, and also you can take a taxi, which takes about 10 minutes.

 But, the most effective and comfortable way to explore the area around Kathmandu valley would be taking a ride with private vehicle drivers.
 For this you can contact private vehicles or you can contact us thus we can connect the drivers with private vehicles.